vamsitallapudi/NewYorkTimesSample/README.md

+# NewYork Times Sample

-# An App to Demonstrate MAD (Modern Android Development) using MVVM Clean Architecture, Dagger2, Databinding, Coroutines, Flow and Room DB and kotlin
+## An App to Demonstrate MAD (Modern Android Development) using MVVM Clean Architecture, Dagger2, Databinding, Coroutines, Flow and Room DB and kotlin